thecartercenter/erifunctions/README.md

 10) Next, type `devtools::load_all()` into the Console.
 If you are asked to install required packages (e.g., "dplyr", "here", "httr", etc.), select "Yes".

       + This will load the "erifunctions" repository as if it were a package.

+11) You should now be able to create new branches on GitHub on your local device to add or edit functions in the erifunctions package.
+Any edits you make should always be saved, committeed, and pushed to the origin

 # How to Set Up the Initial Interaction